Why Is A Hot Dog Called A Glizzy?

 Advertisement

-The practice of using glizzy to mean handgun has been popular in Washington, D.C.'s Metro area since at least the early 2000s, and appeared in several rap song lyrics from the period.
+The practice of using glizzy to mean handgun has been popular in Washington, D.C.'s Metro area since at least the early 2000s, and it appeared in several rap song lyrics from the period.
 Then came rapper $hy Glizzy, head of the rap group Glizzy Gang, who also hails from the area.
 While the musician uses the firearm meaning of the word for his nom de plume, several members of the online community who had only heard glizzy in relation to hot dogs wondered why the rapper had named himself after the food.
 The comparison between a gun and the iconic snack seems to come from the elongated length of the hot dog, which is similar to a handgun's extended magazine.
 Thus, the word glizzy crossed over from guns to grub and began to be used to refer to hot dogs on the east coast from D.C. before spreading to wider audiences.

 Advertisement